-This recipe will give you a quick dinner that still has complex flavors and great nutrition.
-It’s the perfect solution for all your busy weeknight dinners.
-Just take some chicken and rice, toss them in a pan, and flavor them up with some bold Spanish seasonings.
+This recipe will give you a quick dinner with complex flavors and great nutrition.
+It’s the perfect solution for your busy Monday dinners.
+Just take some chicken and rice, toss them in a pan, and flavor them with bold Spanish seasonings.

 Packed with vibrant flavors and wonderful textures, this wholesome dish will be loved by your entire family.
 It also has everything you need to stay healthy: protein, grains, and fibers.
 What better ways to end your day than with a steamy, flavorful dish of rice and chicken?